SquidwardHill/practice-planner-ai/DATABASE_SETUP.md

 ### Test Users Seeder

-We've included a seeder script to create test users with different subscription statuses:
+Use the seeder script to create test users with different subscription statuses:

 ```bash
 npm run seed